GKM Grudziądz

 GKM Grudziądz is a Polish motorcycle speedway team based in Grudziądz.
-They race at the 8,000-capacity Stadion Żużlowy w Grudziądzu.
-The team currently competes in the Ekstraliga (the highest division) and have won the bronze medal in the Team Speedway Polish Championship once.
+They race at the 8,000-capacity Grudziądz Speedway Stadium.
+The team currently competes in the Ekstraliga (the highest division) and have won the bronze medal in the Team Speedway Polish Championship once (as of 2022).

 History

 1948 to 1950

-The club competed in the inaugural 1948 Polish speedway season, under the name of Olimpia Grudziądz and won the bronze medal.
+The club's predecessor was Olimpia Grudziądz, which competed in the inaugural 1948 Polish speedway season and won the bronze medal.
 The Olimpia motorcycle club had been established in 1924.
 In 1949, they competed as Olimpia-Unia Grudziądz and in 1950 as Unia Grudziądz.
 The 1950 season would be the last season for the team for nearly three decades.

 1977 to 1994

-Speedway returned to Grudziądz during the 1977 Polish speedway season with a team called GSŻ Grudziądz that entered the Second division.
+The current club was founded in 1976 as GSŻ (Grudziądzka Sekcja Żużlowa).
+Speedway returned to Grudziądz during the 1977 Polish speedway season as GSŻ Grudziądz that entered the Second division.
 The team was consisted mainly of riders from Stal KS Toruń that had failed to make the Torun first team.
-In 1980, the team was renamed to GKM Grudziądz.
+In 1980, the team was renamed to GKM Grudziądz, which stands for Grudziądzki Klub Motocyklowy ("Grudziądz Motorcycling Club").
 For 18 years the team remained in the second division starved of any success.